 Unfortunately, “QuickPay” doesn’t really live up to it’s name.
 Even if transfers go through without a hitch, you have to wait at least 24 hours to get your hands on your money.
 If you need to send or receive funds in a hurry, you’re better off visiting an ATM, sending money via PayPal or setting up a wire transfer.

-If you’re regularly faced with emergency financial situations or so tight on money, you can’t afford to wait a day or two for a transfer, you probably have bigger problems than the inconveniences of QuickPay.
+If you’re regularly faced with emergency financial situations or are so tight on money that you can’t afford to wait a day or two for a transfer, you probably have bigger problems than the inconveniences of QuickPay.